nestordemeure/breviarium/data/english.md

 Say or do nothing indecorous in the presence of anyone, even if it is natural and not malicious, because such things are despised by others.

-Preserve modesty with a steady gait, but otherwise keenly observe everything with sharp eyes and a wise brow to give the appearance of curiosity.
-Such people are considered prudent, astute, and precise.
+Maintain a modest and steady demeanor, but keenly observe everything with sharp eyes and an inquisitive expression.
+Those who do so are considered prudent, astute, and precise.

 ### Learn About Others